 Even if you are not in the market to buy or sell a home, having someone that you can ping with questions about real estate can be a huge help.

 “I think it is an excellent idea to have a Realtor that you trust that you can consult with when you have real estate questions,” says Nicholas Pasquini Jr., chief financial officer at Century 21 Redwood Realty.
-“Although a retainer fee is a nice idea that would ensure some clients access to real estate information when they need it, a true real estate professional is willing to offer this advice for free as part or their service.
+“Although a retainer fee is a nice idea that would ensure some clients access to real estate information when they need it, a true real estate professional is willing to offer this advice for free as part of their service.
 In my personal experiences, quality advice has always led to future sales and income.”

 I’ve turned to my Realtor many times even for things as simple as recommendations for landscapers, contractors, and the like.
-Whether your looking to start dabbling in rental properties, selling your home, or just looking to fix it up, a real estate agent can help provide you with valuable advice along the way.
+Whether your looking to start dabbling in rental properties, selling your home or just looking to fix it up, a real estate agent can help provide you with valuable advice along the way.

 Picking someone to help you with your finances or in a legal situation out of the Yellow Pages is always a bad idea.
 But it takes time to get recommendations for professionals from friends, family, and coworkers.
 You need to put together you family’s financial team, your own personal board of directors, now before you need their help.